-The goldilocks zone for your subject line is not too short (more than 40 characters) and not too long (less than 60 characters).
+The “Goldilocks zone” for your subject line is not too short and not too long.

-Therefore, the ideal subject line length is between 40 – 60 characters.
+Therefore, the ideal subject line length is between 40 and 60 characters.
 This ensures your subject line is readable on any email client.
-A mobile client allows for less space than a desktop client and in both cases, a longer subject line may get trimmed.
+A mobile client allows for less space than a desktop client, and in both cases, a longer subject line may get trimmed.